 Every year, three million people die as a result of alcohol abuse.
 Even if alcohol addiction doesn’t turn fatal, it can rob you of your life in other ways.
-If you’ve struggled with alcoholism, you’re aware of how it can control every waking moment.
+If you’ve struggled with alcoholism, you know how it can control every waking moment.

 If you’ve decided to quit alcohol, congratulations.
 It’s a huge step and the first on your way to living a life free of addiction.
-But, quitting alcohol isn’t easy and alcohol withdrawal can be a difficult and harrowing process.
+But quitting alcohol isn’t easy, and alcohol withdrawal can be a complex and harrowing process.

 To help you get through it, we put together this guide to the signs of alcohol withdrawal.
 Read on to learn all about the process!

 Withdrawal occurs after long periods of consistent or heavy drinking.
 The body becomes physically dependent on alcohol and soon requires a drink to function.
 It’s similar to how if you drink coffee every day, you might get a headache if you skip a day.

 Alcohol addiction is more complex than caffeine addiction, however.
 Alcohol is a depressant and modifies how your central nervous system operates.

 GABA induces a feeling of euphoria, while glutamate makes you feel excitable.
 This is why heavy amounts of drinking can make you feel a calm sense of euphoria.
 To compensate, your brain stops producing GABA and produces more glutamate when you’re not intoxicated.

 Your brain, therefore, depends on alcohol to regulate its neurotransmitters.
 When you quit alcohol cold turkey, your neurotransmitters are entirely unbalanced and this leads to the intense symptoms of withdrawal.